 Plain radiographs of bones in patients with both clubbing and bone-related symptoms help establish the diagnosis of hypertrophic osteoarthropathy and exclude other causes of bone-related symptoms, such as metastasis.
 This can also guide symptomatic management, such as bisphosphonate therapy for hypertrophic osteoarthropathy-related bone pain.
-However, we do not suggest routine use of plain radiographs of long bones in patients with clubbing who do not have bone-related symptoms, because, in the absence of these symptoms, it is not known if there is a clinically actionable difference between patients who have clubbing only compared with patients who have clubbing as well as asymptomatic radiographic changes of hypertrophic osteoarthropathy.
+However, we do not suggest routine use of plain radiographs of long bones in patients with clubbing who do not have bone-related symptoms, because, in the absence of these symptoms, it is not known if there is a clinically actionable difference between patients who have clubbing as well as asymptomatic radiographic changes of hypertrophic osteoarthropathy.